Current Issue Work

 We know that 1 in 8 Floridians have had their driver’s license suspended (Fines and Fees Justice Center).
 Fewer than 4% of those suspensions are for serious public safety violations.
 The rest are suspended due to the inability to pay a fine or fee.

 Suspending a person’s driver’s license does nothing to help them pay their debt.
 Without a driver’s license, they cannot get to work to earn the money to pay the debt.
 This also jeopardizes their ability to provide food and housing for their family.
 If they make the decision to keep driving – to get their kids to child care, buy groceries, go to work – they are risking further and more serious charges.
 They are left in a no-win situation.
-Escambia County and Pensacola city is criminalizing poverty.
+Escambia County and Pensacola city is criminalizing povert

 What is a Civil Citation Program: